Threat Scenarios and Monitoring Requirements for Cyber-Physical Systems of Flexibility Markets: Threat scenarios

 \subsubsection{Uncertainty about power system states due to frequent flexibility activations}

-\glspl{DSO} want to request and activate flexibility to avoid or postpone expensive grid extensions.
-However, frequent activations may break correlation between the few available measurements (e.g. primary substation and weather data) and power system states at the end of \gls{LV} feeders \cite{muller2021uncertainty}.
-Thus, the implementation of \glspl{FM} might deteriorate the accuracy of \gls{LV} state estimation, making critical states potentially unobservable to \glspl{DSO}.
-Based on inaccurate state estimations a \gls{DSO} might also activate unnecessary or even counteracting flexibility, resulting in financial costs.
+\Glspl{DSO} request and activate flexibility to avoid or postpone expensive grid extensions.
+However, frequent activations may break correlation between the few available measurements (e.g. primary substation and weather data) and system states at the end of \gls{LV} feeders \cite{muller2021uncertainty}.
+Thus, \gls{FM} operation might deteriorate the accuracy of \gls{LV} state estimation, making critical states potentially unobservable to \glspl{DSO}.
+Based on inaccurate state estimations a \gls{DSO} might activate unnecessary or even counteracting flexibility, resulting in financial costs.
 In severe cases, the triggering of protection mechanisms might cause disconnection of customers.